ncatlab/nlab-content/pages/5/3/9/6/6935/content.md

    The interpretation of the absolute computation rule says that the morphism $W \to A$ from above is an algebra [[homomorphism]] and is unique as such.

-In summary this says that the recursion rules are interpretd as an [[initial algebra of an endofunctor]].
+In summary this says that the recursion rules are interpreted as an [[initial algebra of an endofunctor]].

 =--